-According to research, customers that are exposed to a brand or product on social media is 180 percent more likely to search for those on search engines.
-This is why it is important to go back to basic search engine marketing to monitor how many are searching using their products or brand as keywords.
+According to research, customers that are exposed to a brand or product on social media are 180 percent more likely to search for those on search engines.
+Therefore, it is important to go back to basic search engine marketing to monitor how many are searching using their products or brand as keywords.
 Marketers can also use Google Insights or Google Trends for more effective monitoring.

 Other lead growth